Credit System & Basics

 • The ''quality'' of the tradeline (age, limit, utilization) significantly influences its effectiveness.

-• Tradelines are best viewed as a quick boost for visibility, not a standalone, permanent fix for deep credit issues.
+• Tradelines are best viewed as a visibility tool, not a standalone, permanent fix for deep credit issues.

 • Combining tradelines with durable credit-building strategies like secured cards and credit-builder loans yields the best long-term results.